Andrew Benintendi Preview, Player Props: White Sox vs. Athletics

 Andrew Benintendi At The Plate

-- Benintendi leads Chicago with an OBP of .340, plus a team-best slugging percentage of .368.
+- Benintendi has an OPS of .715, fueled by an OBP of .341 to go with a slugging percentage of .374.
+All three of those stats are best among Chicago hitters this season.

-- Among qualified hitters in MLB, he ranks 35th in batting average, 45th in on-base percentage, and 125th in slugging.
+- Among qualified hitters, he ranks 30th in batting average, while his on-base percentage ranks 45th and he is 124th in slugging.

-- He has homered in 3.4% of his games this season, and 0.8% of his chances at the plate.
+- He has hit a long ball in 4.3% of his games this season, and 1% of his chances at the plate.

-- Benintendi has an RBI in 30 of 116 games this year, with multiple RBI in six of them.
-He has also driven home three or more of his team's runs in one contest.
+- In 26.5% of his games this season, Benintendi has tallied at least one RBI.
+In six of those games (5.1%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.